 All students have a termly PCP with three targets incorporating literacy, numeracy and social/behavioural areas.
-If the student has an Education, Health and Care Plan, they will have four targets included in their PCP.
-This will incorporate one literacy target, one numeracy target, one social/behavioural target and one target derived from the student's Education, Health and Care Plan.
+If the student has an Education, Health and Care Plan, they will have a fourth target included in their PCP.
+This will include one target derived from the student's Education, Health and Care Plan.
 All target set are SMART and are derived from valid assessment data, observations and/or the student's Education, Health and Care Plan if they are in receipt of one.
 All targets are reviewed termly by the education team and the student and shared with the student's keyworker, social worker and parent/carer.